-Students and parents may appeal the superintendent's decision by filing a written request for review by the board within five days with the board secretary.
-It is within the discretion of the board to determine whether to hear the appeal.
-If the appeal is accepted the board secretary will determine an aggregable time, place, and date for the review and notify the interested persons.
-At the conclusion of
+Students and parents seeing a review of the superintendent's decision regarding sanctions rendered under this attendance policy may do so by filing a written request for review with the superintendent within five days after the superintendent's decision.
+The superintendent will determine an agreeable time, place and date for the review and notify the student and parent.
+At the conclusion of the review, the superintendent will affirm, reverse, or modify the superintendent's decision.